Back to articles

 • Ensure the proper functioning of the body and perform

-• Defend against weakening muscles, bones and skin
+• Defend against weakening of muscles, bones and skin

 • Allow good assimilation of nutrients